 September 3, 2022

-When your password suddenly won't work with a website or email address, there is usually a "Forgot password" link.
-The site may want to send a code to your phone or your recovery email address, or you'll get asked for answers to your security questions.
+In most cases, when your password suddenly won't work with a website or e-mail address, there is a "Forgot Password" link, and this is where it can get scary.
+The site may want to send you a code to your phone or your recovery e-mail address, or you'll get asked for answers to your security questions.

 Sending you a text with a reset code is a great way to reset passwords.
-It 'proves' you're you because you have your phone, plus it's fast and easy.
-Some sites call the number on file and 'read' you the code if you gave them a landline instead of a cellphone number.
-Emailing a code or a password reset link to an alternate email address also 'proves' you're you because you can access the other email address.
+It "proves" you're you because you have your phone, plus it's fast and easy.
+Some sites call the number on file and "read" you the code if you gave them a landline instead of a cellphone number.

-But what if you don't have a cell phone, a landline, or an email address other than the one on file?
-Or what if you've changed your phone number or don't remember the password to your other email address?
+But what if you don't have a cell phone, landline or another e-mail address?
+Or what if you've changed your phone number or don't remember the password to your other e-mail address?

 Then you're stuck with remembering the answers to your security questions.
 (Where did I meet my spouse?
 What was the first beach I went to in high school?
-Do they want my first full-time job or my first part-time job?
-How can I remember any of my grade school teacher's names?)
-Maybe you, or someone else, set up the account so long ago that you don't know the answers.
+Do they want my first full-time job or my first part-time job?)
+Maybe you set up the account so long ago that you don't know the answers.

-If all else fails, look around the website for a support chat feature or a phone number.
-Maybe a person can get your password reset if the automated systems fail.
+If all else fails, look around on the site for a support chat feature or a phone number.

-If you don't have updated recovery information, resetting passwords on Google and Microsoft can be challenging.
+Google (Gmail) and Microsoft (Hotmail, Outlook) are hard to reset passwords with if you don't have up-to-date recovery information in your account.
 There's no phone number to call, and they don't have a support chat.
-So always ensure your recovery information is current, especially for Google and Microsoft.
-Oh, and everywhere else, too.
+So always ensure your recovery information is current for both Google and Microsoft.
+And everywhere else, too.

-When you get a new computer or smartphone, a password manager makes entering your passwords for email, shopping, social media, and banking easy.
+If (when) you get a new computer, having a password manager makes entering your e-mail, shopping, social media, and banking passwords easy.